 6 Signs Your Subletter Is Going to Be a Problem

 You're leaving for the summer — maybe it's an internship across the country, a study abroad semester, or just a few months at a partner's place.
 You need someone to cover your room and your share of rent.
 So you post in a few groups, a friend-of-a-friend responds, and within a week you've got a subletter lined up.
-Relief washes over you.

 Then, three weeks into the sublet, your roommate texts you: "We need to talk about the person you left here."

 This scenario plays out constantly, and the fallout almost always lands on the original tenant.
 Recognizing the signs your subletter is going to be a problem before they move in can save you months of stress, damaged friendships, and real financial consequences.
-Whether you've sublet a dozen times or this is your first, these six warning signs deserve your attention.

 1. They're Vague or Evasive About Their Living Situation